sustainablepace/event-storming-tech-talk/readme.md

 ![50000 Orange Stickies Later](50000-orange-stickies-later-21.jpg)

-- Scrum Masters - an interesting methodology for your tool-belt
+- Scrum Masters - an interesting methodology for your tool-belt that improves refinements
-- Product Owners - let your team and your stakeholders meet regularly
+- Product Owners - don't be the detective: let your team and your stakeholders meet regularly
 - Developers - take event and policy zoom levels into account when before creating new microservices